What is Ticket Triage?

 5. Streamlining Ticket Triage with AI

 If all of this sounds like a lot, that’s because it is.
 If you attempt to tackle ticket triaging with a manual approach, you will fail.
-It’s imperative that you automate with machine learning models and streamline to lower the number of inputs required and to reduce the risk of human error.
-The best way to do this is through the implementation of AI ticket triage and AI service desk platforms.
+You must automate with machine learning models and streamline to lower the number of inputs required and to reduce the risk of human error.
+The best way to do this is through the implementation of an AI ticketing system and AI service desk platforms.

 Service Level Agreements (SLAs) and Ticket Triage